Wednesday 30 January 2013

 Stetson has been a member of Bon Iver for a few years now, and he’s joined by Justin Vernon on New History Warfare Volume 3: To See More Light, who contributes vocals for four of the album’s tracks (the only time there’s any overdubbing on this record).
 Again, if you’ve never heard Stetson’s music before, click on the link for “High Above a Grey Green Sea” and experience it for yourself.
 Your comments/first impressions would be greatly welcomed.

 This entry was posted on Wednesday, January 30th, 2013 at 7:00 am and is filed under NEW MUSiC.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.